simon-norman/api-space-usage/README.md

 ## Technical overview

-The service is written in Node, running on a Graph QL server, with a Mongo database that stores the analysis data.
+The API is written in Node, running on a Graph QL server, with a Mongo database that stores the analysis data.

+The app is wired up using a dependency injection container that automatically reads each module's dependencies and then initialises the module with those dependencies.
+The container then stores that module so that it can be passed to other modules that depend on it.

-Tests written using Chai and run in Mocha.
+BDD tests are written using Chai and run in Mocha, using Supertest to call endpoints.

 The service is secured using OAUTH 3rd party service.